bitovi/academy/src/react-native/08-styling/styling.md

 ### The `StyleSheet` API

-More commonly, and recommended for performance reasons, styles are defined using `StyleSheet.create()`.
+More commonly, and recommended for performance reasons (unless the styles are dynamic), styles are defined using `StyleSheet.create()`.
 This method abstracts the style objects and validates them at the application start-up, reducing the overhead of creating styles on the fly.

 ```tsx